 Soar Uganda is a registered Canadian charitable organization providing support to orphan children in Uganda, Africa.
 Its programs will help them rebuild their lives through education, development and wellness initiatives.
 SOAR Uganda is able, for as little as $40 per month, to place an orphaned child into a good boarding school.
 In addition, SOAR is assisting the schools, with which it partners, to build extra classrooms and dormitories, latrines and showers and buy beds, provide clean water and assist in hiring teachers.

 For a number of years, the Cambridge Tour de Grand has purchased children and youth bicycle helmets through its Helmets for Kids program.
 Bicycle helmets are provided to children and young adults at no cost through partnerships with the Cambridge Neighbourhood Associations.
 They in turn with assistance from the Waterloo Regional Police organize bicycle rodeos and safety events annually including the distribution and sizing of bicycle helmets.

-The Kiwanis Club of Cambridge formed almost 100 years ago, supports, in accordance with its motto, Serving the Children of the World, numerous children and youth organizations including the Cambridge Kiwanis Boys Choir, Air Cadet Squadron 296, 4H Calf Club, and its High School Bursary program.
+The Kiwanis Club of Cambridge formed over 100 years ago, supports, in accordance with its motto, Serving the Children of the World, numerous children and youth organizations including the Cambridge Kiwanis Boys Choir, Air Cadet Squadron 296, 4H Calf Club, and its High School Bursary program.
 Kiwanis International of which the Kiwanis Club of Cambridge is a part, has in partnership with UNICEF raised funds for the elimination of maternal and neonatal tetanus throughout the world.

 Donations of any amount are welcome.
 Donations of $25 or more will receive a charitable tax receipt for the full amount of the donation.